briankoser/tto-metalsmith/src/episodes/001-lamest-superheroes.md

 number: 1
 title: Lamest Superheroes
-description: Brian and Melissa invent 10 lame superheroes.
-intro: This week Brian and Melissa each invent ten lame superheroes with lame superpowers.
+description: This week Brian and Melissa each invent ten lame superheroes with lame superpowers.
 These characters would be right at home on The Tick or Mystery Men.
 pubdate: 2016-04-18
 slug: 001-lamest-superheroes
 bytes: 13373066